Photo by Robert Alexander Smith, 2018.

 The 'Call Me by Your Name' star on how fortunate he is to be acting at such a young age . . .

-You can also find a full list of Matilda's published work below, catalogued by publication.
+You can also find a list of some more of Matilda's published work below, catalogued by publication.

 + Australian Broadcasting Corporation (ABC)